Notable People

 His later reputation made sense

 The Genesis Prize tribute from 2020 helps explain why Sharansky's standing endured.
-By then he was being honored not just for surviving prison, but for a lifetime of advocacy around democracy, human rights, Jewish identity, and service to Israel.
+By then he was being honored for surviving prison and for a lifetime of advocacy around democracy, human rights, Jewish identity, and service to Israel.
 His decision to direct the prize money toward COVID relief also fit the pattern of his public life.
 He has long preferred symbolic capital that can be turned into organized action.

 That instinct is why the old refusenik story still travels.
-It is not simply a heroic anecdote from a vanished Soviet world.
+It is more than a heroic anecdote from a vanished Soviet world.
 It remains a template for how Sharansky thinks political life works.
 Freedom is fragile.
 Identity matters.
-Institutions cannot be trusted unless they are forced to answer to real people.
+Institutions cannot be trusted unless they are forced to answer to actual people.

 Why Sharansky still matters